 Try searching Music Online now.

 MEDLINE on EBSCOhost is an excellent choice for finding articles on medicine, kinesiology, neuroscience, nursing, dentistry, veterinary medicine, the health care system, and more.
 The MEDLINE database was created by the National Library of Medicine and allows you to search across more than 4,800 journals.
 Many articles are available online and you can access them from the database.
-If Jenks Library owns the print journal, you will see a link to the online catalog and information on where to find the issue you need.
+If Jenks Library owns the print journal, you will see a link to the NOBLE catalog and information on where to find the issue you need.

 It is important to note that all EBSCO search screens, including MEDLINE, are set to limit your initial search to articles available at Gordon College – either online or in print.
 This means you have immediate access to the articles.
 If you want to search more broadly, just uncheck the limiters and you will also find articles that are not available at Gordon, but can be requested through interlibrary loan.